0x7c13/Notepads/README.md

 * I will not record your typings or read any of your files created in Notepads.
 * No typings or files will be sent to me or third parties.

-I might use analytics tools to collect basic usage data like how many times the program has been downloaded or been used plus some minimum telemetry to help me debug runtime errors.
+I might use analytics tools to collect basic usage data such as how many times the program has been downloaded or been used plus some minimum telemetry to debug runtime errors.

 Feel free to review the source code.

-You might notice that I work for Microsoft.
-However, Notepads is my personal side project and I do it for fun and for good (to empower every person and every organization on the planet to achieve more😃).
+You might notice that I work for Microsoft but Notepads is my personal project that I accomplish during free time (to empower every person and every organization on the planet to achieve more😃).
 I do not work for the Windows team, nor do I work for a Microsoft UX/App team.
 I am not expert on creating Windows apps either.
 I learned how to code UWP as soon as I started this project which is like only a few weeks back.
 So don’t put too much hope on me or treat it as a project sponsored by Microsoft.

 ## Contributing: